Calamopityaceae

 Calamopityaceae is the largest family of the division of extinct seed-bearing plants (spermatophytes) known as Pteridospermatophyta.
+It is the only family in the monotypic order Calamopityales.
 This family is characterized by its petioles and specific wood pattern, and it grew only in the Paleozoic era, specifically in North America and Europe.
-It is divided into three genera based on stem structure: Calamopitys, Stenomyelon, and Diichinia.
+Three form genera within the family are diagnosed by their stem structure: Calamopitys, Stenomyelon, and Diichinia.
 It was named by Solms-Laubach in 1896.
-Since then, its genera have been added to and grouped differently, though these three genera are currently depicted as the only genera of this family.
+Since then, its genera have been added to and grouped differently.

 Morphology

 Calamopityaceae is the largest family in Pteriodspermatophyta.
 This family is composed of gymnosperms, and because of their stem structure discovered through fossil rocks, they are considered to be in this division.
 However, nothing is known of their reproductive organs, but they are classified as seed plants based on their similarities to the Lyginopteridaceae and Medullasaceae families within Pteriodspermatophyta.
 Calamopityaceae resemble Lyginopteridaceae and Medullasaceae in the monoxylic wood structures in their stem; this structure suggests the stem (diameter less than 1.5 cm) was narrow during the Calamopityaceae plant lifetime.
 Only some petiole tissue has been found; it is classified to be of the genus Kalymma and suggests the plant had large fronds.
 To identify a genus within this family, this petiole structure and monoxylic wood must be present, as well as a much larger cortex than vascular cylinder.
 No fossil evidence has been found to describe on their seed and pollen (reproductive) organs, and therefore the species within this family show more variance than other families.

 Gymnosperms, including those that are extinct, can be classified by their wood: monoxylic vs pycnoxylic.
 Monoxylic wood is soft and spongy and has a large pith and cortex.
 Pycnoxylic wood, which is more dense with less pith and cortex, is more commercially used.
 The three genera of Calamopityaceae, Calamopitys, Stenomyelon, and Diichnia, show monoxylic wood stem patterns, and this is considered to be an essential classification of the family Calamopityaceae (hence why Bilignea, Eristophyton, Endoxylon, and Shenoxylon were removed from this family).